Category Archives: Warfare

 Carry On Up The Khawr Abd Allah

 [BASRA.
 Outside a terrorist hideout, two undercover SAS men wait for their final instructions from their Mahdi Army handler.
 They are sitting in a Morris Minor dressed in Lawrence of Arabia costumes and wearing blackface.
 One is wrapped in a girdle of fake sticks of dynamite, stamped with the legend “ACME”.]
-FIRST SAS MAN: Durqa durqa […]
+FIRST SAS MAN: Durqa […]

 Choice Quotes

 Glenn McGrath: “I think I was saying 3-0 or 4-0 about 12 months ago, thinking there might be a bit of rain around.
 But with the weather as it is at the moment, I have to say 5-0.”
-Jeff Thomson: “England will lose the five-Test series 3-0 and the margin will be worse for them if […]
+Jeff Thomson: “England will lose the five-Test series 3-0 and the margin will be worse for them […]

 And So It Ends

-A coloured guy, a lesbian, and a Jew settle down to enjoy a game of cricket… Before the great battle begins today I must remind you of what is at stake, not merely a century-old sporting trophy, but the pride of the English-speaking ‘Blogging world. …And the coloured guy says to the lesbian: This is a fantasy, […]
+A coloured guy, a lesbian, and a Jew settle down to enjoy a game of cricket… Before the great battle begins today I must remind you of what is at stake, not merely a century-old sporting trophy, but the pride of the English-speaking ‘Blogging world. …And the coloured guy says to the lesbian: This is […]

 With Apologies To Monty Python

 [Dull bell tolls.
 Ominous music plays.
 A young man dressed in black, carrying a rucksack and wearing a baseball cap approaches the entrance of a charming extended split-level end-of-terrace in Crouch End.
 He knocks heavily at the door.]
 CHARLIE: [answering the door]: Yes?
 Oh.
 Right.
 Have you brought a takeaway?
 Sorry about that.
-I should have […]
+I should […]

 The Chav Hunter